yash-nethues/getpaid/readme.txt

 * Fatal error when checking out with an existing username on PHP 8 - FIXED

 = 2.6.11 =
-* Fallback tax rate does not allow dicimals - FIXED
+* Fallback tax rate does not allow decimals - FIXED
 * Clicking on the number of invoices in the customers table shows their invoices - ADDED
 * Allow HTML in item descriptions - CHANGED
 * Ability to prefill form values via URL query variables - ADDED